NixOS/release-wiki/src/Final-Release.md

 ### On the master branch

-1. Create these PRs on master and backport to the release branch:
+1. Create and merge a PR for master with commits to:

    1. Update `rl-$NEWVER.section.md` with the final release date.